rehierl/node-tree-outliner/3-basic-design/3-0-2-sections.md

 Note that a sectioning node can be understood to be superordinate to its subordinate section.
-That is, the `declares` relation is directed downwards and the `declared-by` relation is directed upwards.
+That is, the `declares` relation is directed downwards and its antonym `declared-by` relation is directed upwards.

 Note that there will be different types of sectioning nodes.
 For the time being, each type of sectioning node can be understood to group together all